+Positive interference between a sp two hybrid that points down at atom B, right here, overlapping nicely with the hydrogen 1s wave function that is sitting out there, surrounding that nucleus.
 And then over here is our hybrid orbital sp squared of C that points down here and interacts with the hydrogen 1s orbital on atom C.

 Valance shell electron pair repulsion theory could be used by you to predict the geometry that we started with for this problem.
-But now we can populate these bonding orbitals with electron pairs, as shown here.
+But now, we can populate these bonding orbitals with electron pairs, as shown here.

+And this empty orbital -- -- is our feature that gives this molecule Lewis acid character.
 We know that this is an electron deficient system.
 It does not satisfy the octet rule.
 And, specifically, where it is missing electrons are in that boron 2pz orbital.

 That allows you to predict something about the stereochemistry of reactions, for example.

-It says that if some nucleophile or Lewis base, a source of a pair of electrons is going to come in and approach that planar BH3 molecule, it will do so either along positive z or along negative z because that is where the big lobes are of that empty pz orbital point.
+It says that if some nucleophile or Lewis base, a source of a pair of electrons is going to come in and approach that planar BH three molecule, it will do so either along positive z or along negative z because that is where the big lobes are of that empty pz orbital point.

+And, this valance bond theory -- -- satisfies this problem, that Pauling noticed, of how do we make three identical bonds in a plane that contains three dissimilar atomic orbital wave functions, an s orbital px and a py?
 Well, he found that mathematically you can mix them together in ways that gives you three identical hybrids that have the needed directionality for the forming of these three two electron bonds.

 Don't forget about Robert S. Mulliken, MIT undergraduate thesis 1917.
 And MO theory is a different perspective on electronic structure theory for molecules.

 And we will launch into that on Wednesday.